BTCfork/hardfork_prototype_1_mvf-bu/doc/mvf-bu-test-plan.md

 final versions of the MVF-BU release notes.

 ##8.
 Features not tested <a id="8-features-not-tested"></a>

 Any features which are implemented but not tested must be clearly documented in this section, with justification, and mentioned in drafts and final versions of the MVF-BU release notes.

+###8.1 Safe shutdown on failure to backup wallet

+Currently the method of exiting (runtime error) cannot be caught by the qa test framework, making the expected shutdown of a client not possible to test in the automatic test.

+It might be necessary to change how the node exits, or to adapt the test framework to be able to handle this case.

 ##9.
 Risks and mitigations <a id="9-risks-and-mitigations"></a>